arxanas/cashe/README.md

 Run `cashe update` to regenerate all out-of-date targets, or `cashe update
 <target>` to regenerate the output of target `target` if it is out of date.

-Run `cashe read <target>` to read the output for the target `target`.
-If that target hasn't been generated, `cashe` will not print anything and will return `1`; otherwise it will print the output for that target and return `0`.
+Run `cashe read <target>` to read the output for the target `target` to stdout.
+If that target hasn't been generated, `cashe` will not print anything to stdout and will return `1`; otherwise it will print the output for that target and return `0`.
 Reading will never cause the output to be generated.

 Configuration
 -------------